Sujal-101/Adventure-Works-Sales-Project/README.md

 <img src="Model View.jpg" width=1000>

-Power BI model uses a star schema structure with the central fact table (Sales_Final) connected to multiple dimension tables.

 The data model follows a star schema, with a central fact table (Sales_Final) connected to dimension tables like Customer, Product, Calendar, and Territory.
 This structure ensures efficient data relationships, enables smooth filtering, and supports powerful analysis across multiple business dimensions.

 ## 🧮 DAX Measures Used in This Project